-Both shaped by the work of TEAR’s Christian partner Share and Care in Nepal, they shared a mutual passion for change in their communities.
+Both shaped by the work of Tearfund’s Christian partner Share and Care in Nepal, they shared a mutual passion for change in their communities.
 Sajita took on the role of mentor for Asmita, nurturing her through adolescence to become a local primary teacher.
 As Sajita’s mother had encouraged her daughter to pursue leadership, so Sajita encouraged Asmita to do the same.

 Organisations like Share and Care facilitate these relationships by placing experienced and trained Social Mobilisers, like Sajita, where they are most needed.

 About five years ago, we met in a women’s group (Sajita was the staff member who formed the group).
 Our group had received much help from Share and Care.
 I did a three day Participatory Research Action training with them as a volunteer.
 And about a year after we formed a group, I was elected the secretary of that group.
 The sisters (group members) nominated me for a scholarship so I could finish school.
 I was studying in Ninth (class) at the time.
 I have just finished Twelfth (class).